Angelica archangelica. Family: Umbelliferae

 can make some people more sensitive to the sun.
 This is called photosensitivity.

 Medically valid uses

-At this time, there are no known health reasons to use dong quai.
+At this time, there are no proven uses for dong quai.

-Dong quai is used to treat female problems.
-These include vaginal dryness, premenstrual
+Dong quai is used to treat female reproductive problems.
+These include vaginal dryness,

-syndrome, menopausal symptoms, and hot flashes.
-One double-blind, placebo-controlled
+premenstrual syndrome, menopausal symptoms, and hot flashes.
+A double-blind, placebo-controlled

 study is shows that dong quai doesn’t have an estrogenic effect.
 This means that it

 likely has little effect on post-menopausal symptoms.
 Aside from that, there aren’t